samuel-asefa/PasswordPal/README.md

-## 🔑 PasswordPal
+## PasswordPal
-A tool to store emails and passwords.
-Run as an app from Terminal.
+A tool to store emails and passwords with a modern interface.

+## Features
+- Master password protection
+- Show/hide passwords
+- Copy to clipboard
+- Clean, easy-to-use interface

-## 📖 How to Use
+## How to Use
-1. Install Python
+1. Install Python 3
-2. Download the latest package
+2. Download PasswordPal
-3. Customize the Password in a code/text editor
+3. Change the master password in `main.py` (line 23: `access = 'password'`)
 4. Navigate to the PasswordPal folder in Terminal
-5. Open the Application by running ```.\main.py```
+5. Run: `python3 main.py`

+## Security Note
+This uses basic character shifting for encoding.
+For sensitive data, consider using a more robust password manager.

+## Files
+- `main.py` - Main application
+- `emails.txt` - Encrypted storage file (auto-generated)